 A vacuum cleaner is a necessity for keeping your floors tidy, but the variety of models can be confusing.
-Learn how to find the best vacuum for your home.
+From robotic vacuums and cordless sticks, to uprights, pet vacs and carpet cleaners, discover the ideal cleaning solution for your home.

 Upright vacuums are full-size models with wide cleaning paths — up to 15 inches — and corded power.
 The cleaning head is directly attached to the housing for the motor and dustbin.
 Upright vacuums have a motorized, rotating brush, making them well suited for lifting dirt out of carpets.
 Most can adapt to hard floors as well.
 Many uprights come with extensions and attachments to clean under furniture, reach tight crevices, vacuum stairs or dust window treatments.
 Upright vacuums are more compact than most canister models and, since they store upright, they take up less floor space.

 As the name suggests, handheld vacuums are small, lightweight and highly portable.
 Most are cordless, giving you the freedom to quickly handle spot-cleaning jobs.
 Handheld vacuums can tackle tasks such as cleaning up dry spills on a countertop, pet hair on upholstery, dust on blinds or dirt on vehicle floor mats.
 Corded models are also available, giving you long-running power.
 You can also find some that connect to a vehicle accessory power outlet.
 Some models can handle wet vacuuming and some have a motorized brush to give you extra cleaning capability.